 Application Form and Instructions

-The first review of applications for UCDC Fall 2023 is on Thursday, February 23, 2023.
+Application for FALL 2024 DEADLINE: Thursday, February 22.
 Applications received after that will be reviewed on a space available basis.
-Please email email@example.com to discuss.

 You can sign up for a time to meet with the program advisor, or email any questions to firstname.lastname@example.org.

-Before you apply, please keep the following in mind:
+Before you apply (application link at the bottom of the page), please keep the following in mind:

 The UCDC Program is an academic and professional development program that combines taking courses with an internship in Washington, DC.
 While in DC, all students will enroll in a total of 14.5 units.
 The core of the program is a 4-unit letter-graded research seminar in which you will develop and write a research paper of about 20pp.
 You will also take a 4-unit elective.
 Students receive 6.5 units of pass/no pass credit for a 3-4 day a week internship (minimum 24hrs/wk) .
 Our role is to work with you to find an internship that will help you clarify your career goals, develop skills, pursue your academic interests, and foster your professional and personal network.